pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 * `karabiner_grabber`
   * Run with root privilege.
-  * Seize the input devices and modify events then post events to `karabiner_event_dispatcher`.
+  * Seize the input devices and modify events then post events using CGEventPost or `karabiner_event_dispatcher`.
 * `karabiner_event_dispatcher`
   * Launch with root privilege.
 And then change uid to console user.
-  * Receive input events from `karabiner_grabber` and post them to IOHIDSystem.
+  * Receive media control events from `karabiner_grabber` and post them to IOHIDSystem.
 * `karabiner_console_user_server`
   * Run with console user privilege.
   * Monitor system preferences values (key repeat, etc) and notify them to `karabiner_grabber`.